T-Series

 November 2018 Jus Reign, an Indian-Canadian comedian and YouTuber, uploaded a video called 'In Defense of T-Series', supporting T-Series and discussing his childhood connection to their music.

-This contents of the box above is based on material from the Wikipedia article PewDiePie vs T-Series, which is released under the Creative Commons Attribution-ShareAlike 4.0 International License.
+This contents of the box above is based on material from the Wikipedia articles PewDiePie vs T-Series & List of T-Series films, which are released under the Creative Commons Attribution-ShareAlike 4.0 International License.